-Karama began in 2006 with a single artisan partner in Ethiopia and has since expanded to 27 artisan partners in 6 countries, affecting over 2,400 artisans and their families.
-Our business strategy is to invest in people - their talents, their dreams, their lives.
-Every purchase has a personal, social, economic, and eternal impact.
+Karama began in 2006 with a single artisan partner in Ethiopia and has since expanded to working with artisans in 6 countries, affecting over 2,400 artisans and their families in this time period.
+Each purchase provides layers of transformation, yielding individual, community, economic and eternal impact.

 Individual lives are changed when offered the opportunity to earn a living wage.
 Financial prosperity brings personal dignity, and cultivates entrepreneurship.
 Karama is especially committed to marginalized artisans, including women, HIV+ individuals, the disabled and the extremely poor.
 These individuals are restored and given a voice and viable place in society when given opportunities to work.